Listed below are just some of the attractions and events you will see during

 Art and Craft Exhibitions

-From fine arts and photography to homespun crafts like quilting, woodworking and needlepoint, work by some of New York’s most talented artists will be on display and competing for ribbons.
+From fine arts and photography to homespun crafts like quilting, woodworking and needlepoint, work created by some of New York’s most talented artists will be on display and competing for ribbons and prize money.
 Located in the Art & Home Center.

 Art and Home Center

 This is the home of culinary demonstrations, photography exhibits, arts and crafts, a variety of entertainment and much more.
 Listen to organ recitals in the Empire Theater; sometimes as dramatic accompaniment to screenings of old, silent films.
-For more musical history, go to the Empire State Theatre & Musical Instrument Museum, that just celebrated its 50th anniversary!
-You can also enjoy a sit-down meal in air-conditioned comfort in the Empire Room Restaurant.
+For more musical history, go to the Empire State Theatre & Musical Instrument Museum.
+You can also enjoy a beverage in air-conditioned comfort at the Empire Room Bar.